sp9wpn/freq_cycler/aprs_cycles_howto.md

 8. Adjust parameters in `[aprs_cycles]` section config.cfg to your liking.

-9. AprsGPIO option in the config is used to set Raspberry Pi GPIO pin high/low when APRS scan mode is active.
+9. AprsGPIO option in the config is used to set Raspberry Pi GPIO pin high/low during APRS cycle.
    This can be used for switching antennas and filters.

 10. Restart freq_cycler.py with extra `-aprsscan` argument.